-The University of Washington conducts criminal conviction history background checks on all finalist candidates for employment in staff and student employee positions, and for volunteer and contractor placements designated as security/safety sensitive, which includes positions covered by Washington’s Child and Adult Abuse Laws (CAAL).
+The University of Washington conducts criminal conviction history background checks on all finalist candidates for employment in staff positions, and for student employee and volunteer and contractor placements designated as security/safety sensitive, which includes positions covered by Washington’s Child and Adult Abuse Laws (CAAL).

-The offer of employment to a final candidate in any UW Medicine position, or other UW position that meets one or more of the criteria for designating a position as security/safety sensitive, must be made contingent upon obtaining a satisfactory criminal conviction history background check.
+The offer of employment to a final candidate in any staff position must be made contingent upon obtaining a satisfactory criminal conviction history background check.

 Eligibility for employment or volunteer placements is conditioned on, among other things, receipt of a satisfactory criminal conviction report and proof of eligibility to work in the United States.

 The Campus and UW Medicine Recruiting teams in UW Human Resources (UWHR) are responsible for processing background checks, evaluating background check results, and informing employing officials about candidate eligibility for staff and student employee positions and volunteer and contractor placements unless departments have been approved by UWHR to run checks themselves.
 Checks are run after the offer has been extended.

 The type of criminal conviction history background check used depends on the amount of time a candidate has resided and worked in the state of Washington.
 One set of checks is run for candidates that have consistently resided and worked in Washington for more than three years; an expanded set of checks is run for candidates that have resided and worked in Washington for less than three years.

 For candidates that have consistently resided and worked in Washington for more than three years, the UW will run:

 - Washington Access to Criminal History (WATCH) through the Washington State Patrol

 For individuals who have not resided in the state of Washington for the previous consecutive 3-year period prior to their criminal conviction history background check, in addition to the above, the UW will run the following checks: